Rwanda to reopen border with Uganda after three years | DW | 28.01.2022

 Uganda denied the accusation and instead blamed Rwanda of infiltrating its security agencies.

-The reopening, announced on Twitter, comes after President Yoweri Museveni's son Lieutenant General Muhoozi Kainerugaba visited Kagame over the weekend.
+The reopening, announced on Twitter on Friday, comes after the son of Ugandan President Yoweri Museveni, Lieutenant General Muhoozi Kainerugaba, visited Kagame over the weekend.

-"Rwanda has taken note that there is a process to solve issues raised by Rwanda, as well as commitments made by the government of Uganda to address remaining obstacles," the foreign ministry stated.
+"Rwanda has taken note that there is a process to solve issues raised by Rwanda, as well as commitments made by the government of Uganda to address remaining obstacles," Rwanda's Foreign Ministry stated.

-Museveni also sacked his military intelligence chief, who Rwanda had persistently criticized.
+Museveni has also sacked his military intelligence chief, who Rwanda had persistently criticized.

-Rwanda primarily relies on a transport corridor that runs from the port of Mombasa through Kenya and Uganda.
+Rwanda primarily relies on a transport corridor that runs from the Kenyan port of Mombasa and on through Uganda.

-The same road also funnels goods through Rwanda to Burundi and eastern Democratic Republic of Congo.
+The same road also funnels goods through Rwanda to Burundi and eastern Congo.

 During the standoff, Uganda accused Rwanda of an effective trade embargo.

-Failed talks to ease tensions between Kagame and Museveni were previously hosted by Angola and the Congo.
+Failed talks to ease tensions between Kagame and Museveni were previously hosted by Angola and Congo.

 Uganda did not comment on the move, but it retweeted Rwanda's Foreign Ministry statement.